 A culture of inclusion starts with the school administration and spreads throughout the staff and students.

 IDEA does not require that a school district provide full-time inclusion.
-The law does state that students should be educated in the Least Restrictive Environment (LRE) as appropriate.
+However, the law does state that students should be educated in the Least Restrictive Environment (LRE) as appropriate.

 Collaborate with the Team

 - A successful inclusive environment requires collaboration between parents and the members of the IEP team.